 The area’s largest sale of gently used books has been scheduled by the Wilmington branch of the American Association of University Women.
-The 48th annual Dollars for Scholars Used Book Sale, to benefit college scholarships for Delaware women, runs Thursday-Sunday, March 9-12, 2017, at Concord Mall, 4737 Concord Pike, Brandywine Hundred, DE 19803.
+The 49th annual Dollars for Scholars Used Book Sale, to benefit college scholarships for Delaware women, will run Feb.
+2018, at Concord Mall, 4737 Concord Pike, Brandywine Hundred, DE 19803.

 Special features this year include a section on vintage mysteries.